-High grade serous carcinoma is a type of cancer that develops from the epithelial cells on the outer surface of the ovary or the inside of the fallopian tube.
-For this reason, some pathologists will diagnose high grade serous carcinoma as ‘tubo-ovarian’ to indicate its possible origin from either organ.
+High-grade serous carcinoma is a type of ovarian cancer.
+It develops from the epithelial cells on the outer surface of the ovary or the inside of the fallopian tube.
+For this reason, some pathologists will diagnose high-grade serous carcinoma as ‘tubo-ovarian’ to indicate its possible origin from either organ.

-In many cases, the surgeon will request an intraoperative or frozen section consultation from your pathologist.
+Your surgeon may request an intraoperative or frozen section consultation from your pathologist.
 The diagnosis made by your pathologist during the intraoperative consultation can change the type of surgery performed or the treatment offered after the surgery is completed.

 All ovarian tumours are examined to see if there are any holes or tears in the outer surface of the tumour or ovary.
 The outer surface is referred to as the capsule.
 The capsule is described as intact if no holes or tears are identified.
 The capsule is described as ruptured if the outer surface contains any large holes or tears.